jaspervdj/talks/2017-uofmd-practical-haskell/slides.md

 . . .

-It can't do everything, but it's close.
+It can't do everything (there's still GC), but it's close.

 # Questions?